NYSBA Members: $695 | Trusts and Estates Law Section Members: $620

 CLE seminar coupons and complimentary passes cannot be used for this program.

-> Estate Planning Update - Review of 2018 Federal Development
+- Estate Planning Update - Review of 2019 Federal Developments

-Gary B. Freidman, Esq., Greenfield Stein & Senior LLP, NYC
+Gary B. Freidman, Esq.
+I Greenfield Stein & Senior LLP I New York

 Newly Admitted Attorneys: To receive skills credit, newly admitted attorneys must take accredited transitional CLE courses in traditional live classroom settings that have been approved by the CLE Board for use by newly admitted attorneys.
 For more information about the CLE Rules, please go to www.nycourts.gov/Attorneys/CLE.